Paula Williams: [LAUGH]

 And also aircraft aviation training folks do a lot on YouTube that’s good stuff.
 All right, so the next section she talk’s about is customer retention.
 And I think this is really interesting, because we’re always focused on marketing new customers, new customers, new customers.
 But you can’t use social media in a lot of cases to retain customers, introduce your customers to each other, build that network.

-Help them use customer service and other kinds of things, using social media.
+Help them use customer service and other kinds of things, using popular social media accounts and video sharing.
 So she talks about a 5% increase in customer retention can increase your profits, and she quotes the Harvard Business Review is 25 to 125% increase in profit.
 And from our experience, that is absolutely true or maybe even more than that.

 Every customer retained is worth a lot more than a new customer that we acquire.